 Cells use nucleotide triphosphates, namely adenosine triphosphate (ATP) as their energy currency.
-As you will see later, coenzymes NADH and FADH2 play a pivotal role in the generation of cellular energy by carrying electrons to the electron transport chain where the concentration gradient of protons is utilized by an enzyme called ATP synthase to generate ATP.
+The coenzymes NADH and FADH2 play a pivotal role in the generation of cellular energy by carrying electrons to the electron transport chain, where the concentration gradient of protons is used by an enzyme called ATP synthase to generate ATP.

 Why are nucleotide triphosphates such as ATP a good currency for the cell to use?
-The answer to that question lies within the structure of the molecule, which consists of a nucleotide molecule, linked by phosphoester bonds up to three phosphate groups.
-These phosphate groups are stabilized by resonance, and release a lot of energy up their hydrolysis.
+The answer to that question lies within the molecule structure.
+A nucleotide molecule, linked by phosphoester, binds up to three phosphate groups that are stabilized by resonance and release a lot of energy during hydrolysis.

-You can liken phosphoester bonds on linked phosphate groups to magnets, where if you were to put the like-poled ends together they repel each other.
-When a phosphoester bond is cleaved, the energy help in those bonds can be used to perform biochemical work, such as transferring a functional group from one molecule to another.
-This is one way in which enzymes use cellular currency to “pay” for the reactions they catalyze.
+You can liken phosphoester bonds on linked phosphate groups to magnets, where if you were to put the like-poled ends together, they repel each other.
+When a phosphoester bond is cleaved, the energy in those bonds can be used to perform biochemical work, such as transferring a functional group from one molecule to another.
+This is a way that enzymes use the cellular currency to “pay” for the reactions they catalyze.

 Laws of Thermodynamics

-The Laws of Thermodynamics describe how enthalpy (heat, q), entropy (disorder, S) and energy (U) behave in inside of a system.
-Living organisms are open systems, and because of this, from a biochemical standpoint Laws 1 and 2 are the most pertinent.
+The Laws of Thermodynamics describes how enthalpy (heat, q), entropy (disorder, S), and energy (U) behave inside a system.
+Living organisms are open systems; therefore, from a biochemical standpoint, Laws, 1 and 2 are the most pertinent.

 The First Law of Thermodynamics states that energy is conserved.
 This means that in a biochemical process, energy is not created or destroyed.
-Energy can be used to perform cellular work, and this change in the energy of a system is described as the difference between the heat (q) that is absorbed by the system from its surroundings and the work (w) done by the system on its surroundings.
+Energy can be used to perform cellular work, and this change in a system’s energy is described as the difference between the heat (q) that the system absorbs from its surroundings and the work (w) that the system does on its surroundings.

 ΔU = Ufinal – Uinitial = q – w

 The Second Law of Thermodynamics states that entropy (disorder) is always increasing.
 An analogy that describes this phenomenon is your bedroom, which does not spontaneously clean itself.
-Energy must be expended in order to go from a dirty (disorder) state to a clean (ordered) state.
-For a spontaneous reaction, the change in change in entropy is related to enthalpy and temperature as follows:
+Energy must be expended to go from a dirty (disorder) state to a clean (ordered) state.
+For a spontaneous reaction, the change in entropy is related to enthalpy and temperature as follows:

-ΔS ≥ q/T, where T is temperature in Kelvins.
+ΔS ≥ q/T, where T is the temperature in Kelvins.

-The free energy, G, is what determines the spontaneity of a biochemical reaction.
+The free energy, G, is what determines a biochemical reaction’s spontaneity.
 The numerical value of free energy is given by the equation:

 ΔG= ΔΗ − Τ ΔS < 0 for spontaneous reactions.

-Consider these following four scenarios in determining whether or not a reaction will be spontaneous or not.
+Consider these following four scenarios for determining whether a reaction will be spontaneous or not.

 The enzymatic reactions of metabolism must follow the two laws of thermodynamics in sum, whether they are catabolic or anabolic in nature.
 A given chemical reaction may be endergonic (requiring energy to go from reactants to products) or exergonic (releases energy upon conversion of reactants to products).

-It is important to note that enzymatic reactions speed up chemical processes that are thermodynamically favorable, by introducing a new pathway from reactants to products.
-The reaction is sped up because the energy of activation, the hill, is lowered.
+It is important to note that enzymatic reactions speed up thermodynamically favorable chemical processes by introducing a new pathway from reactants to products.
+The reaction is sped up because the energy of activation is lowered.
 Enzymes bind and stabilize the substrate in its transition state (ΔG‡) between reactant and product, and this allows for the faster rates observed by enzymatic reactions.

-The major biochemical pathways of metabolism allow organisms to generate cellular energy by catabolizing macronutrients (proteins, carbohydrates, and lipids) and micronutrients (vitamins and minerals).
+Metabolism’s major biochemical pathways allow organisms to generate cellular energy by catabolizing macronutrients (proteins, carbohydrates, and lipids) and micronutrients (vitamins and minerals).
 Cellular energy can then be used to synthesize macromolecules that the organism needs, such as muscle tissue, or stored as energy reserves in the form of glycogen and adipose tissue.

-A classic example of a biochemical pathway is glycolysisblood as a result of the breakdown of polysaccharides such as liver glycogen, dietary starches, or muscle glycogen.
+A classic example of a biochemical pathway is glycolysis, the breakdown of polysaccharides such as liver glycogen, dietary starches, or muscle glycogen.
 Glucose can also be synthesized from noncarbohydrate precursors in the liver through a process called gluconeogenesis.

-In the first step of glycolysis, hexokinase (HK) converts glucose to glucose-6-phosphate (G6P) after it enters the cell through a carrier protein (i.e. GLUT1).
-Kinases are a class of enzymes that transfer a phosphate group onto their substrates, and in this case the hydrolysis of ATP to ADP+ inorganic phosphate releases enough free energy to drive this otherwise endergonic reaction.
+In the first step of glycolysis, hexokinase (HK) converts glucose to glucose-6-phosphate (G6P) after it enters the cell through a carrier protein (such as GLUT1).
+Kinases are a class of enzymes that transfers a phosphate group onto their substrates.
+In this case, the hydrolysis of ATP to ADP+ inorganic phosphate releases enough free energy to drive this otherwise endergonic reaction.

-Magnesium is a cofactor needed by the enzyme to shield the negative charges on the phosphate groups of ATP, allowing for hydrolysis of the phosphate and nucleophilic attack on the C6-OH group of glucose.
-ATP without complexed magnesium is a potent inhibitor of hexokinase.
-Liver cells contain an isozyme that catalyzes the same reaction, called glucokinase (GK), in order to maintain blood glucose levels.
+Magnesium is a cofactor the enzyme needs to shield the negative charges on the phosphate groups of ATP, allowing for hydrolysis of the phosphate and nucleophilic attack on the C6-OH group of glucose.
+ATP without complex magnesium is a potent hexokinase inhibitor.
+Liver cells contain an isozyme that catalyzes the same reaction, called glucokinase (GK), to maintain blood glucose levels.

 Phosphoglucose isomerase (PGI) converts G6P into fructose-6-phosphate (F6P) in the 2nd reaction and does not require the input of cellular energy.
 Phosphofructokinase (PFK) phosphorylates F6P in the 3rd reaction, using a second ATP, to generate fructose-1,6-bisphosphate (FBP).
 This time, the phosphate on the Mg2+-ATP complex nucleophilically attacks the C1-OH group of the substrate, F6P.

-PFK catalyzes the rate-determining step in the glycolytic pathway, and therefore plays a central role in regulating the pathway.
-The enzyme is sensitive to cellular levels of AMP, which enhance the enzyme, and is inhibited by both ATP and citrate (which “tell” the enzyme that there is an abundance of cellular energy).
+PFK catalyzes the rate-determining step in the glycolytic pathway and therefore plays a central role in regulating the pathway.
+The enzyme is sensitive to cellular levels of AMP, which enhances the enzyme, and is inhibited by both ATP and citrate (which “tell” the enzyme that there is an abundance of cellular energy).

 Aldolase cleaves FBP into two three-carbon fragments in the pathway’s 4th step, glyceraldehyde-3-phosphate (GAP) and dihydroxyacetone phosphate (DHAP).
 This reaction does not require cellular energy.
-GAP proceeds through the glycolytic pathway directly, but the DHAP molecule must first be converted to GAP by enzymatic isomerization catalyzed by triose phosphate isomerase (TIM).
+GAP proceeds through the glycolytic pathway directly, but the DHAP molecule must first be converted to GAP by enzymatic isomerization that is catalyzed by triosephosphate isomerase (TIM).
 This 5th step concludes the energy investment phase of glycolysis, where two ATP were used by hexokinase and phosphofructokinase, respectively.
 Two 3-carbon molecules were generated from the 6-carbon molecule glucose.

 Glyceraldehyde-3-phosphate dehydrogenase (GAPDH) forms the first “high-energy” intermediate in the 6th step of the pathway when its cofactor NAD+ is reduced to NADH.
 The enzyme places a phosphate group on the carbon in position 1 to yield 1,3-bisphosphoglycerate (1,3-BPG).
 In the 7th step of glycolysis, phosphoglycerate kinase (PGK) generates the first ATP by converting 1,3-BPG into 3-phosphoglycerate (3PG).

-The free energy of the hydrolysis of 2PG isn’t sufficient to drive the synthesis of ATP, but the formation of “high-energy” PEP drives the reaction because of its high phosphoryl-group transfer potential in the 10th and final reaction of glycolysis.
-This reaction is catalyzed by pyruvate kinase (PK), and generates the second ATP by coupling the free energy of PEP cleavage to ATP synthesis in the formation of pyruvate.
+The free energy of the hydrolysis of 2PG isn’t sufficient to drive ATP synthesis, but the formation of “high-energy” PEP drives the reaction because of its high phosphoryl-group transfer potential in the 10th and final reaction of glycolysis.
+This reaction is catalyzed by pyruvate kinase (PK) and generates the second ATP by coupling the free energy of PEP cleavage to ATP synthesis in the formation of pyruvate.
 This enzyme requires both potassium and magnesium to perform its highly exergonic reaction, which releases enough free energy to synthesize ATP.

-In the pathway of glycolysis, the 6-carbon glucose molecule is first split into two 3-carbon fragments, using two ATP molecules, and these fragments both generate two ATP molecules in the production of pyruvate.
+In the pathway of glycolysis, the 6-carbon glucose molecule is first split into two 3-carbon fragments, using two ATP molecules, and these fragments both generate two ATP molecules in pyruvate production.

 Ultimately, the atoms of one 6-carbon glucose molecule will go on to generate 38 total ATP.